 After breakfast, you can easily return by boat or by bus and train to Naples, and then by shuttle bus to the airport.
 An extra night in a Naples hotel can be booked upon request.

-All nights are spent in beautiful, welcoming farmhouses (‘agriturismo’**), or in small, characteristic 3-star hotels.
+You will spend all nights in beautiful, welcoming farmhouses (‘agriturismo’*) or small, characteristic 3-star hotels.
 All rooms have en-suite facilities.

 - Night 1 & 2: The first two nights are spent in the small village of Bomerano, on the high plain of Agerola overlooking the Amalfi Coast, either in a beautiful agriturismo, or homestays, all with comfortable rooms with en-suite facilities.